-- (d) The Company does not expect the estimated stand alone costs to be significantly different from the historical costs allocated by B&L due to the autonomy with which the Company operates. - (e) Reflects the incremental expense required to reflect amortization of goodwill generated in the 1998 Acquisitions and the identifiable intangibles and goodwill acquired in connection with the Sierra Acquisition based on estimated useful lives ranging from 5-15 years. - (f) Reflects the adjustment to unaudited pro forma consolidated interest expense as a result of the Transactions:
+- (d) The Company does not expect the estimated stand alone costs to be significantly different from the historical costs allocated by B&L due to the autonomy with which the Company operates. - (e) Reflects the incremental expense required to reflect amortization of goodwill generated in the 1998 Acquisitions and the identifiable intangibles and goodwill acquired in connection with the Sierra Acquisition based on estimated useful lives ranging from 5-15 years. - (f) Reflects the reduction of historical interest income for the respective period based upon the pro forma cash balance resulting from the Transactions and an assumed interest rate of 5%. - (g) Reflects the adjustment to unaudited pro forma consolidated interest expense as a result of the Transactions:

-Year Ended December 26, 1998 Nine Months Ended September 26, 1998 Increase in interest expense Notes offered hereby(1) Term loans(2) Revolver(3) Amortization of deferred financing costs(4) 14,500 310 \$ 15,152 10,875 233 1,142 \$ 17,222 10,875 233 1,142 Total(5) 36,536 27,402 29,472
+Year Ended December 26, 1998 Nine Months Ended September 26, 1998 Ended Increase in interest expense Notes offered hereby(1) Term loans(2) 14,500 310 \$ 15,152 10,875 233 1,142 \$ 17,222 10,875 233 1,142 Total(5) 36,536 27,402 29,472 ======

-- (1) Interest expense was calculated at an effective interest rate of 13.66%. - (2) Interest expense was calculated at an effective blended interest rate of 9.06%, which is based upon a base rate or LIBOR plus a margin and is reset every six months. - (3) Represents interest expense calculated at 8.50% plus fees on the unused portion of 0.50%. - (4) Represents annual amortization expense utilizing a weighted average maturity on all borrowings of $8.70\ years.$
+- Interest expense was calculated at an effective interest rate of 13.66%. - (2) Interest expense was calculated at an effective blended interest rate of 9.06%, which is based upon a base rate or LIBOR plus a margin and is reset every six months. - (3) Represents interest expense calculated at 8.50% plus fees on the unused portion of 0.50%.

-- (5) A 0.125% increase or decrease in the effective weighted average interest rate for the senior credit facilities would change pro forma interest expense by \$203, \$152 and \$152 for the fiscal year ended December 26, 1998 and the nine months ended September 26, 1998 and September 25, 1999, respectively. - (g) To eliminate Sierra's historical interest expense related to debt that, according to the terms of the Sierra stock purchase agreement, will be repaid. - (h) Represents the income tax adjustment required to result in a pro forma income tax provision based on: (i) Charles River's historical tax provision using historical amounts and (ii) the direct tax effects of the pro forma adjustments described above. - (i) Represents the income tax adjustment required to result in a pro forma income tax provision based on: (i) Sierra's historical tax provision using historical amounts and (ii) the direct tax effects of the pro forma adjustments described above.
+- (4) Represents annual amortization expense utilizing a weighted average maturity on all borrowings of 8.70 years. - (5) A 0.125% increase or decrease in the effective weighted average interest rate for the senior credit facilities would change pro forma interest expense by \$203, \$152 and \$152 for the fiscal year ended December 26, 1998 and the nine months ended September 26, 1998 and September 25, 1999, respectively. - (h) To eliminate Sierra's historical interest expense related to debt that, according to the terms of the Sierra stock purchase agreement, will be repaid. - (i) Represents the income tax adjustment required to result in a pro forma income tax provision based on: (i) Charles River's historical tax provision using historical amounts and (ii) the direct tax effects of the pro forma adjustments described above. - (j) Represents the income tax adjustment required to result in a pro forma income tax provision based on: (i) Sierra's historical tax provision using historical amounts and (ii) the direct tax effects of the pro forma adjustments described above.

-CHARLES RIVER LABORATORIES HOLDINGS, INC. AND CHARLES RIVER LABORATORIES, INC. UNAUDITED PRO FORMA CONDENSED COMBINED BALANCE SHEET As of September 25, 1999 (dollars in thousands)
+CHARLES RIVER LABORATORIES HOLDINGS, INC. AND CHARLES RIVER LABORATORIES, INC. UNAUDITED PRO FORMA CONDENSED COMBINED BALANCE SHEET AS of September 25, 1999 (dollars in thousands)